hapax/hapax.github.io/assets/simple-physics.md

 [notes on dimensional analysis](https://hapax.github.io/assets/dimensional-analysis.pdf) or *Street-Fighting Mathematics*.

-*Extra dimensions.* I lied when I said length, mass and time were the only basic dimensions.
+*Extra dimensions.* Length, mass and time are not the only basic dimensions.
 Two other important dimensions are *temperature* $\Theta$ (measured in Celsius or Kelvin for instance) and *amount